openzipkin/brave/instrumentation/jersey-server-jakarta/README.md

-# brave-instrumentation-jersey-server
+# brave-instrumentation-jersey-server-jakarta
-This module contains application event listeners for [Jersey Server 2.x](https://jersey.github.io/documentation/latest/monitoring_tracing.html#d0e16007).
+This module contains application event listeners for [Jersey Server 3.x](https://jersey.github.io/documentation/latest/monitoring_tracing.html#d0e16007).

 These instrumentation is an alternative to the [jaxrs2](../jaxrs2) container instrumentation.
 Do *not* use both.